Weaire–Phelan structure: History and the Kelvin problem

 Although Kelvin did not state it explicitly as a conjecture, the idea that the foam of the bitruncated cubic honeycomb is the most efficient foam, and solves Kelvin's problem, became known as the Kelvin conjecture.
-It was widely believed, and no counter-example was known for more than 100 years.
+It was widely believed, and no counterexample was known for more than 100 years.
 Finally, in 1993, Trinity College Dublin physicist Denis Weaire and his student Robert Phelan discovered the Weaire–Phelan structure through computer simulations of foam, and showed that it was more efficient, disproving the Kelvin conjecture.

 Since the discovery of the Weaire–Phelan structure, other counterexamples to the Kelvin conjecture have been found, but the Weaire–Phelan structure continues to have the smallest known surface area per cell of these counterexamples.
 Although numerical experiments suggest that the Weaire–Phelan structure is optimal, this remains unproven.
 In general, it has been very difficult to prove the optimality of structures involving minimal surfaces.
 The minimality of the sphere as a surface enclosing a single volume was not proven until the 19th century, and the next simplest such problem, the double bubble conjecture on enclosing two volumes, remained open for over 100 years until being proven in 2002.